JasonMFry/calculator/README.md

 No 3rd party libraries or frameworks, implemented entirely in the native structures offered in the above standards.

 ## Testing
 Some example interactions with the calculator are provided below.
+To run the test suite, including some tests not listed below, first do `npm install`, then you should be able to do `npm test`.

 Example 1: Rational Addition Example